Dr Pangyue Cheng

 Biography

 Her first monograph, Institutional Investors and Stewardship in China, is under contract with Cambridge University Press.
-The book analyses the evolving roles of different types of institutional investors in China’s capital markets and examines how their stewardship practices function within concentrated ownership structures.
-Her research on corporate governance and AI regulation has been published in leading international law reviews and peer-reviewed journals, including the Columbia Business Law Review and the European Business Law Review.
+The book analyses the evolving roles of institutional investors in China’s capital markets and explains how distinct stewardship practices operate within concentrated ownership structures, offering broader insights into corporate governance in institutional contexts.
+Her work on comparative corporate governance and law and technology has been published in leading law reviews and peer-reviewed journals, including Columbia Business Law Review, Law, Innovation and Technology, The Chinese Journal of Comparative Law, and Asian Journal of Comparative Law.

 Publications